Distributed IO (TB20)

 • What we offer: real-time diagnosis

 TB20 ToolBox is a practical setup and servicing tool used to import configurations, display a system’s current status, and analyze parameter configuration and setup errors.
 An I/O map, the current parameter configuration, and diagnostic messages can all be displayed in real-time.
-In addition, the tool shows the electronic nameplate for each module, ensuring that every single one can be reliably identified and serviced.
+In addition, the tool shows the electronic nameplate for each module, ensuring that every single module can be reliably identified and serviced.

 A firmware update function makes it possible to keep all devices up to date and add new functions to them.